KKPAI-chtprogram/hello-world/README.md

 ' The **Bookkeeper** will be responsible for the preparation of the general accounting records, preparation of vouchers and forms and other financial documents.
 He/She will directly report and be accountable to the Finance Officer.'

-' **Community-based Literacy Facilitators / Skills Trainers** will be responsible for the conduct of the literacy classes and vocational skills training classes and in the implementation of various basic and advanced literacy and entrepreneurship courses.
-They will be responsible in monitoring the performance of the trainees.
-They will directly report and be accountable to the Project Officer.'

 ' **Supervising Engineer** will be hired as part-time engineer and shall be responsible for the construction of the Community Literacy Resource Center particularly the supervision of all unskilled laborers.
 He/She shall be responsible for ensuring that construction pace follows the timetable and materials used are all in accordance with the agreed specifications.
 Attendance of workers/laborers as counterpart of the community will be checked.'

 ## Program Staff